Skip to content

 Introduction#

-Open AD Kit adopts a modular, workload-based architecture designed for flexibility, scalability, and platform independence.
-It leverages cloud-native principles and containerization to decompose the Autoware Universe into a collection of interoperable workloads.
-This approach allows developers to create customized Autonomous Driving (AD) systems by combining workloads to meet their specific needs.
+Open AD Kit adopts a modular, component-based architecture designed for flexibility, scalability, and platform independence.
+It leverages cloud-native principles and containerization to decompose the Autoware Universe into a collection of interoperable components.
+This approach allows developers to create customized autonomous driving (AD) systems by combining components to meet their specific needs.

 Architecture#